 The Garfield-Longfellow Neighborhood is an area of Enid that offers some of the city's most affordable housing, has significant infill and redevelopment opportunities, and numerous amenities (including the Garfield and Longfellow schools) that can reinforce housing investments.
-For these reasons, a closer examinations of the areas market forces was completed.
+For these reasons, a closer examination of the areas market forces was completed.
 The Garfield-Longfellow Neighborhood's boundaries are:

-- · North F Walnut Avenue
+- North E Walnut Avenue

-- · South F Park Avenue
+- South E Park Avenue

-- · East N 16th Street
+- East N 16th Street

-- · West The Railroad
+- West The Railroad

-The Garfield-Longfellow Neighborhood is mainly composed of single family detached housing, with many homes being built during the 1940s and 1950s.
+The Garfield-Longfellow Neighborhood is mainly composed of single family detached housing, with many homes built during the 1940s and 1950s.

 Individuals can be seen reinvesting in their houses throughout the neighborhood.
-Consolidating these scattered efforts and giving focused attention in areas to help revive the neighborhood more succinctly.
+Consolidating these scattered efforts and giving focused attention in areas can help revive the neighborhood more succinctly.